 First of all, yes, you can mix woods!
 In fact, you probably should.
 But it’s understandably challenging — wood tones can be subtle, unlike colors and patterns that have defined relationships (think back to that color wheel from elementary school art class).
 Done correctly, mixing up the woods in your space can add depth and warmth to a room.
 Here’s how we do it:

 Remember to take rugs & curtains into account!
 They can make a big difference in the dominance of your permanent woods.
 Take stock of the color and tone: if you have super dark flooring, you may want to bring lighter tones into the space (and vice versa).
 If your wood floors have a bold grain, think about incorporating pieces with smaller, more subtle patterns.
-If your floors are shiny and lacquered, make sure to switch up the finishes in your accent furniture.
-There is no perfect, one-size-fits-all recipe here, but the idea is to create a harmonious blend of woods without one finish totally overpowering the space.
+If your floors are shiny and lacquered, make sure to switch up the finishes in your smaller side tables, stools, benches and other accent furniture.

 A helpful rule of thumb is to keep warm woods with warm woods and cool woods with cool woods.
 Obviously, rules are meant to be broken, but if you are looking to find a balanced mixture of woods in a room it is helpful to pick one group of undertones and stick with it.

 The final challenge is to sprinkle your chosen wood tones throughout your room in a balanced way.
 Scale and weight are very important!
 If you have a huge antique dresser in a dark wood, try to move other dark wood pieces away from it.
 This helps to spread the visual weight evenly throughout the space, drawing the eye around your home rather than bringing it to a dead stop at your giant wall full of mahogany furniture.
-Instead, pair that dark, heavy dresser with lighter pieces in birch, with slender proportions.
-If you’re stuck, try adding smaller items, like frames or decorative objects that aren’t as much of a commitment as a full-size piece.
-Don’t get hung up on getting the balance perfect the first time around, either!
-Good designers constantly tinker with their space to walk that harmonious line.
-Trial and error is your friend here.
+Instead, pair that dark, heavy dresser with something brighter and of more slender proportions, such as a light-wood bookshelf.

 By adding in several different wood tones, you can foster that feeling in your own space.
 It doesn’t matter if your room is super-modern or more eclectic!
 Give it a try and see how it looks.
 And don’t forget to send us a picture.